On this page

 - The inclusion of young people with fewer opportunities;

-- The plans for evaluation during and after a placement and ideas concerning visibility of Youth Voluntary Work Scheme.
+- The plans for evaluation during and after placement and ideas concerning the visibility of the Youth Voluntary Work Scheme.

 Accredited host Voluntary Organisations are listed in the Youth Work Voluntary Scheme database of accredited organisations in .
 The database is the main tool for Youth Volunteers to find host Voluntary Organisations.